IridiumIO/pyChart.js/README.md

 #### In-line JS
 Callbacks to Javascript functions or direct code can be implemented anywhere in the chart class as long as it is a string encapsulated within `<<>>`

+- note: Using this will render the output non-compliant to the JSON standard, and as such it likely will not work with AJAX/REST

 ```html

 callback = "<<myJavascriptFunction>>"